perwin/pyimfit/docs/overview.md

 the fitting process.

-   * &chi;<sup>2</sup> with data-based errors (default): the default is a standard &chi;<sup>2</sup> approach using per-pixel Gaussian errors, with the assumption that the errors (sigma values) are the square root of the data values.
+   * &chi;<sup>2</sup> with data-based errors (default): the default is a standard &chi;<sup>2</sup> approach using per-pixel Gaussian errors, with the assumption that the errors (sigma values) can be approximated by the square root of the data values.

    * &chi;<sup>2</sup> with model-based errors: Alternately, you can specify *model-based* errors, where the sigma values are the square root of the *model* values (these are automatically recomputed for every iteration of the fitting process).

    * &chi;<sup>2</sup> with user-supplied errors: You can also supply a noise/error array which is the same size as the data array and holds per-pixel sigma or variance values precomputed in some fashion (e.g., from an image-reduction pipeline).

-   * Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model using a true Poisson model (rather than the Gaussian approximation to Poisson statistics that's used in the &chi;<sup>2</sup> approaches).
-This is particularly apt when individual data pixel values are low.
+   * Poisson-based ("Poisson Maximum-Likelihood-Ratio"): Finally, you can specify that individual pixel errors come from the model assuming a true Poisson process (rather than the Gaussian approximation to Poisson statistics that's used in the &chi;<sup>2</sup> approaches).
+This is particularly appropriate when individual data pixel values are low.

-You can also tell the `Imfit` object useful things about the data values: what A/D gain conversion was applied, any Gaussian read noise, any constant background value that was previously subtracted from the data image, etc.
+You can also tell the `Imfit` object useful things about the data values: what A/D gain conversion was applied, any Gaussian read noise, any constant background value that was previously subtracted from the data image, etc. (You do not need to do this if you are supplying your own noise/errror array.)

 Whatever you chose, you can specify this as part of the call to `loadData`, e.g.